Defining Big & Tall

 If you need to make big adjustments (20-50lbs) then you will probably want to take some time off from competing to focus on getting within your ideal weight range.

 Finally, understand that is possible to be Big & Tall and compete at a high level.
-Brent Fikowski, CrossFit® Games Runner-Up, is 6’2” and 215 pounds.
-That’s not a massive individual, but he is performing at the Top of an Elite leaderboard in the sport, which means you can get much closer to that stage then you already are.
+Brent Fikowski, former runner up at the Games, is 6’2” and 215 pounds.
+That’s not a massive individual, but he is performing at the top of an elite leaderboard in the sport, which means you can get much closer to that stage then you already are.

 Gymnastics

-Even with lots of dedicated time a Big & Tall Functional Fitness Competitor will struggle to keep pace on gymnastics movements with smaller athletes.
-Don’t get too upset though because the little guys and gals spend will most of their time getting stronger (Strength Bias) and you will still lift more than them & certainly will crush their souls in a Rope Climbs – Power Clean – Box Jump triplet.
+Even with lots of dedicated time a Big & Tall Competitor will struggle to keep pace on gymnastics movements with smaller athletes.
+Don’t get too upset though because the little guys and gals spend will most of their time getting stronger (Strength Bias) and you will still lift more than them & certainly will crush their souls in a Row – Power Clean – Box Jump triplet.

-Having a gymnastics bias doesn’t mean you are just throwing gymnastics movements into a Met-Con and calling it a day.
-Yes, you will be doing gymnastics Met-Cons and intervals, but it also means you are following planned progressions and building out over time.
+Having a gymnastics bias doesn’t mean you are just throwing gymnastics movements into a MetCon and calling it a day.
+Yes, you will be doing gymnastics MetCons and intervals, but it also means you are following progressions and building out a plan in advance.

 Here is an example of what this might look like…